EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 **Note** -

 In the case that the **appli-check-service** fails or takes too long to start, start services.msc on the active server and ensure that all Exchange services are running automatically.
 Start all services that should be running.
-You can also check **scrpl0** logs (_C:\Program Files\EXPRESSCLUSTER\log_) for troubleshooting help.
+You can also check **scrpl0** logs (_C:\Program Files\EXPRESSCLUSTER\log_) for troubleshooting.

 There is no need to make changes to Microsoft Outlook or OWA.